Governors Island: Current services

 Governors Island's two ferries, the Governors 1 (left) and Lt.
 Samuel Coursen (right) docked at Soissons Landing at the north end of the island in 2019.

 Governors Island has two ferry landings: Soissons Landing and Yankee Pier.
 Soissons Landing, located at the northern shore of the island, contains two slips.
 The current cast-iron piers of Soissons Landing were built in 1947 and commemorate the Battle of Soissons during World War I, during which over half of the 16th Regiment were killed.
 Building 148, a brick waiting room built in 1917, is located directly to the west.
 Ferries travel from here to Slip 7 at the Battery Maritime Building, located adjacent to the Staten Island Ferry Whitehall Terminal in Manhattan's Financial District.
 The ride is about 7 minutes long.
 These ferries are operated by HMS Ferries for The Trust for Governors Island and operate daily when the island is open.

 Ferries also operate to Yankee Pier on the southeastern side of the island, which is served by two ferry routes.
-One route is operated by HMS Ferries for The Trust on weekends and travels to Red Hook as of the 2020 season (though it traveled to Pier 6 of Brooklyn Bridge Park prior to 2020).
+One route is operated by HMS Ferries for The Trust on weekends and travels to Red Hook since 2020, (though it traveled to Pier 6 of Brooklyn Bridge Park prior to 2020).
 The second route is the Governors Island route operated by NYC Ferry; during summer weekends, the route travels to Pier 11/Wall Street in Manhattan's Financial District, where it meets the other six NYC Ferry routes.
-Starting in November 2021, NYC Ferry has run the South Brooklyn route from Yankee Pier during the winter and on summer weekdays.
-The South Brooklyn route travels to Red Hook; Piers 1 and 6 of Brooklyn Bridge Park; Pier 11/Wall Street; and Corlears Hook in Manhattan.
+Starting in November 2021, NYC Ferry has run the South Brooklyn route from Yankee Pier.
+As of 2026, the South Brooklyn ferry terminates at Governors Island year-round, operating to East 34th Street Ferry Landing via Red Hook, Pier 6 of Brooklyn Bridge Park, Pier 11/Wall Street, and Corlear's Hook.

-Ferries operated by the Trust run half-hourly.
-As of 2024, the Trust charges a round-trip fare of $5; children, seniors, and certain groups of adults ride for free, and no fare is charged during weekend mornings.
-While the ferry to Manhattan runs seven days a week, the ferry to Brooklyn runs only on weekends.
+As of 2026, ferries operated by the Trust run half-hourly.
+The Trust charges a round-trip fare of $5; children, seniors, and certain groups of adults ride for free, and no fare is charged before 11:00 a.m. on weekends.
+While the ferry to Manhattan operates daily, the ferry to Brooklyn operates only on weekends.
 NYC Ferry services run half-hourly and charge a separate fare from the Trust's ferries.

-The main ferryboat operated by the Trust is the Samuel S. Coursen, a passenger and vehicular ferry built for the Army in 1956 and named for soldier Samuel S. Coursen.
-A second vessel, Governors 1, entered service in 2019; it can carry 400 passengers and can travel at up to 14 knots.
-As of 2023, the Trust is replacing the Coursen with a battery-electric vessel carrying up to 1,200 people.
+Governors 1, entered service in 2019; it can carry 400 passengers and can travel at up to 14 knots.
+The Harbor Charger, a hybrid diesel-electric ferry with a capacity of 1,200, entered service in 2025.
+The Harbor Charger replaces the Samuel S. Coursen, a passenger and vehicular ferry built for the Army in 1956 and named for soldier Samuel S. Coursen.